 The line of credit is unsecured; however, the bank holds the right of setoff and can deduct the balance due from BMP's checking account held with the bank.
 The LoC is renewable annually.
-There was no outstanding balance on the LoC as of June 30, 2021 and 2020.
+There was no outstanding balance on the LoC as of June 30, 2022 and 2021.

-Note 7 - Note Payable
+Note 6 - Note Payable

 The Organization received Paycheck Protection Program ("PPP") loan under the CARES Act in the amounts of \$63,865 in June 2020, and a second PPP loan of \$82,547 in March 2021.
 The loans are available to pay payroll costs, utilities and rent/mortgage interest over an eight- or twenty-four-week period from the time the individual loan is obtained.
 Provided the loan amount is used to pay these costs the loan will be forgiven.
-Management believes the funds from the loans have been utilized in accordance with the provisions of the CARES Act and thus it is anticipated the loans will be forgiven.

-Should any portion of the respective loans not be forgiven it will become a five (5) year term loan at 1% per year.
-The interest on any unforgiven portion of the loans will be deferred for the first six (6) months of the loan.
-Management reflects the loans on its Statement of Financial Position at the principal balance received and outstanding.
-Additionally, management has accrued interest on the balances at the rate of 1% per year.
-Management intends to reduce the debt in full or a portion thereon and reflect that reduction as other income when all or a portion of the loan is forgiven.
+Should any portion of the loan not be forgiven it will become a five (5) year term loan at 1% per year.
+The interest on any unforgiven portion of the loan will be deferred for the first six (6) months of the loan.
+Management reflected the loan on its Statement of Financial Position at the principal balance received and outstanding.
+Additionally, management accrued interest on the balance at the rate of 1% per year.